 Don't forget larger properties will cost more to maintain and look after.
 Flats may have service charges and ground rent to pay.
 Make sure you investigate all these aspects and also think about your mortgage budget.

 The key is to acknowledge early that you will not find the perfect property and its likely you will have to make a compromise.
 The compromise might be location, the size of the property, your budget, the size of the garden or maybe something else.
 Make a list of all the things you are looking for and find the property that gets closest to your wish list.
 This will help you prioritise certain things over others.

-Step 2: Budget & Independent Mortgage Advice
+House Buying Advice Step 2: Work out your budget & Independent Mortgage Advice

 Be clear and know exactly what you can afford as early as possible.
 You never know you might be able to buy a much bigger property.
 If you follow this simple rule, it will really help you focus on your property hunt and save you a lot of wasted time.